alardosa/cheatsheet/python.md

-# Build a Backend REST API with Python & Django
+# Setup and Document: Backend REST API with Python & Django

 This is the supplementary cheat sheet document for our course: [Build a Backend REST API with Python & Django](https://www.linkedin.com/in/alardosa/)